-For two weeks an army of ten thousand which included a 300 horse cavalry unit waited for their befuddled commander Abu Sufyan to devise a strategy to overcome the obstacle and defeat an army estimated at 3,000.
-He waited for two weeks before a windstorm force his troops who were out in the open, to return to Mecca, never to threaten the city again.
+For two weeks an army of ten thousand which included a 300-horse cavalry unit waited for their befuddled commander Abu Sufyan to devise a strategy to overcome the obstacle and defeat an army estimated at 3,000.
+He waited for two weeks before a windstorm forced his troops, who were out in the open, to return to Mecca never to threaten the city again.

-Archie: Even if they could find 3,000 shovels for 3,000 men, which I doubt, they could not have, in six days, dug a ditch deep enough and wide enough that it could not be crossed with a little effort, or long enough that it could not be easily outflanked.
+Archie: Even if they could find 3,000 shovels for 3,000 men, which I doubt, they could not have, in six days, dug a ditch deep enough and wide enough that it could not be crossed with a little effort, or long enough that it could not be gotten around.

 Archie: And who wrote these stories where the Muslims are constantly fighting superior forces who are unable to withstand their attack or finish them off?

 Uzza: You must understand, until the Arabs as a nation under Islam became a force to be reckoned with and burst out of the Peninsula intent on making the world that of Allah, nobody paid any attention to commonplace skirmishes between tribes.
 These involved mostly posturing until the believers escalated them into violent confrontations.